Roots (2016 miniseries): Plot

 After the American Revolutionary War breaks out, Kunta escapes Waller's plantation, kills Connelly and makes contact with a detachment of British Army cavalrymen, as he has heard of a proclamation by Lord Dunmore offering slaves their freedom if they fight for the British.
 Kunta subsequently enlists in the Ethiopian Regiment and befriends another runaway named Carlton.
 The regiment is then sent to fight against Patriot forces in the Battle of Great Bridge.
 However, Kunta realizes that with no weapons the regiment was only intended to serve as cannon fodder and escapes with Carlton as the Patriots rout the British.
 Carlton is killed by an unknown gunman and Kunta is eventually recaptured; as punishment for escaping, his right foot is chopped off.
 Kunta and Fiddler are later sold by John to his brother, Dr. William Waller (Matthew Goode) as payment for outstanding debts.
 The war eventually ends and the United States celebrates its independence.
-Kunta marries Belle (Emayatzy Corinealdi), a enslaved woman who nursed him back to health, and they have a daughter together.
+Kunta marries Belle (Emayatzy Corinealdi), an enslaved woman who nursed him back to health, and they have a daughter together.
 Fiddler and Kunta take the baby into the woods for a Mandinka naming ceremony.
 They are suddenly surrounded by a slave patrol, which murders Fiddler after he distracts them so Kunta and his daughter could slip away.
 Kunta names the baby Kizzy (Saniyya Sidney), meaning "stay put" in the Mandinka language, in hopes of keeping their family together.

 Kizzy grows up to be a beautiful, bright young woman who is secretly taught how to read by Missy (G Hannelius), Dr. Waller's niece.
 Kunta trains Kizzy in the ways of a Mandinka warrior, passing on the family's cultural heritage.
 She also falls in love with another slave named Noah (Mandela Van Peebles).
 When a tropical cyclone hits the farm, Kizzy and Noah attempt to escape.
 The next day, Kunta finds Kizzy hiding inside a masonry oven.
 A search party tracks Noah to a barn, and when he attempts to escape from them, the party kills him.
 They discover a forged travel pass written by Kizzy, which results in Dr. Waller learning of Kizzy's literacy.
 Dr. Waller then sells Kizzy to Tom Lea (Jonathan Rhys Meyers), a poor slaveholder in North Carolina.
 He rapes her the same night she arrives, and nine months later, she gives birth to Lea's son, whom Tom Lea names George.
 Kizzy contemplates killing her infant, but decides to raise him so she can pass on the family lineage.